LukeChannings/lukechannings.github.io/2020-05-10-kubernetes-gitops-lessons.markdown

 ## `echo`, `base64`, and the newline character

+> **Update:** I have been made aware of `stringData`, which allows the creation of secrets using plain-text, which would avoid this issue entirely.
+Check out the [documentation](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret-manually).

 Secrets in Kubernetes must be encoded as base64, this is so that people looking over your shoulder don't get a peak at your password.

 The problem: If you're using Terminal to generate your base64 value, you might, for example `echo 'MY SUPER SECRET PASSWORD' | base64 | pbcopy`.
 This looks ok on the face of it, it'll output a reasonable looking base64 string.